pendo-io/pendo-mobile-sdk/ios/pnddocs/expo_rn.md

 ### 1. Add Pendo dependency
 ### Requirements:
-We support a codeless solution for react-native 0.6+ ,react-navigation 5+ and EXPO Sdk 41+.<br>
+We support a codeless solution for Expo Sdk 41-48 using react-navigation 5+.<br>
 Note that for the codeless solution to work, all the elements *MUST be wrapped in react-native ui components*<br>
-As with other analytics tools, we are dependent on react-navigation [screen change callbacks](https://reactnavigation.org/docs/screen-tracking/)
-Which means that codeless tracking analytics is available for screen components only.

 In the root folder of your expo app, run the following: